This scenic road is separated from the beach by the Indian River Lagoon

 After the war, the abandoned guard post quickly was opened as a bait shop and it’s been selling cold beer and live bait ever since.
 Along the way, those WWII vets who came back to visit their training site, often stopped by and Little Jim’s acquired all sorts of Navy Seal signs and memorabilia.

 Little Jim’s serves fish and subs in a general-store sort of atmosphere.
-There’s outdoor seating, a great view of a mangrove-lined bay called Shorty’s Slough and live music on Tuesday and Wednesday afternoons.
+There’s outdoor seating, a great view of a mangrove-lined bay called Shorty’s Slough and live music some afternoons.
 When, a few years ago, the city (which owns the property) looked to replace the bait shop with a business that would bring in more revenue, the locals rallied and the city decided to let Little Jim’s live on.

 Little Jim’s is a good place to put in a kayak and explore the wildlife-filled waters and shore of the lagoon.
 The bay is a quiet spot, with much of the land belonging to Fort Pierce Inlet State Park.